USER GUIDEο

 π Notes

 π 2.
-Hydropower Data (hydro)ο
+HYDROPOWER DATA (hydro)ο

 Define hydraulic parameters, reservoir characteristics, and inflows for each hydro unit.